 “One of the most beneficial and constructive aspects of the new proposal is that sustainability risks and reporting are underpinned by the ‘double materiality principle’.
 This reports on both how sustainability issues affect the company, and what the company impact is on people and the environment.
 Disclosing all material sustainability information will lay the ground for a robust transparency framework to inform investors.”

 “Extending the scope of the Directive to cover all large companies and listed small and medium-sized enterprises is yet another positive improvement of sustainability reporting requirements.
 The current scope, however, does not include obligations for non-listed SMEs.
-Achieving climate neutrality would depend on measuring and accounting for the sustainability impact of all businesses, especially those in high-impact sectors.
+Achieving European climate neutrality would depend on measuring and accounting for the sustainability impact of all businesses, especially those in high-impact sectors.
 Moreover, the 3-year delay period for SMEs’ reporting is a serious mismatch with the European Climate Law 2030 emissions reduction target.”

 “The Commission’s draft is a step in the right direction and a historic opportunity for the EU to support companies in effectively transitioning their businesses.
 It comes none too soon as the Biden Summit today includes strong announcements from the United States and others on the coming economic and financial transformation to net zero.”